AaronJRubin/zukan/README.md

 #Introduction

-This repository contains the source code for the site hosted at www.takatsugawa-zukan.appspot.com, a visual encyclopedia of the fish inhabitating the Takatsu and Masuda rivers that flow through Masuda City, Shimane Prefecture, Japan.
+This repository contains the source code for two sites that share CSS, jinja2 templates, and a build process and asset pipeline.
+One of the sites is hosted at www.takatsugawa-zukan.appspot.com, and one is (to be) hosted at www.takatsugawa-shokubutsu-zukan.appspot.com.
+The sites are visual encyclopedias of the animals and plants, respectively, inhabitating the areas of the Takatsu and Masuda rivers that flow through Masuda City, Shimane Prefecture, Japan.

 #Dependencies